 A bell is a directly struck idiophone percussion instrument.
-Most bells have the shape of a hollow cup when struck vibrate in a single strong strike tone, with its sides forming an efficient resonator.
+When struck, most bells have the shape of a hollow cup, vibrating in a single strong strike tone, with its sides forming an efficient resonator.
 There are many different types of bells, each having a specific function.
 It can be constructed with many materials, and each part of a bell is made correctly from the assembly perspective.
 Some bells create music when a suspended clapper strikes the side of the bell, while others can be struck externally with a hammer to create a resonance.
 Steel, glass, iron, and clay are all used to make a few bells.
 Modern bells can sometimes be made of plastic.

 Bells have existed for a very long time—roughly as old as the history of humanity.
 In China, they created the bell for the first time during the Zhou Dynasty some 4,000 years ago.
 Archaeologists found some of the earliest bells.